 An Independent study unit has an important place in senior secondary courses.
 It is a valuable pedagogical approach that empowers students to make decisions about their own learning.
 An Independent study unit must be proposed by an individual student for their own study and negotiated with their teacher.
 An Independent study unit requires the principal's written approval.
 The program of learning for an Independent study unit must meet all the content descriptions as appears in the course.
-Independent study units are only available to individual students in Year 12.
 Pre-requisites for an Independent study unit are that students have completed at least THREE standard 1.0 units from a course.